Stray Animal & Wildlife Care

 Hundreds of injured strays, lost pets and hurt wild animals come to DoveLewis from county shelters, Good Samaritan citizens, police officers, and firefighters each year.
 We also regularly care for injured wildlife when the Audubon Society is closed in the evening.
 DoveLewis never turns an injured stray animal away.

-We scan all strays for microchips, and we try to find every injured stray’s owner by taking a snapshot of the animal, and posting it on our Lost & Found Pet Database.
-This database is the most comprehensive place to look for a lost pet in the Portland area.
+We try to find every injured stray’s owner by taking a snapshot of the animal and posting it on our Lost & Found Pet Database on dovelewis.org, craigslist.org, and county websites.
+We scan for microchips and make efficient attempts to contact an owner.

 - Stabilize all stray animals unless we are unable to alleviate suffering, the animal requires extensive immediate emergency surgery, or the animal has obvious end stage disease with no likely owner contact.

 - Work with county organizations, Cat Adoption Team (C.A.T.), and the Oregon Humane Society (OHS).

 - The Stray Animal and Wildlife Care Fund is a donor-supported community program.
 It is not uncommon for the cost of emergency treatment for lost, stray, and wild animals to rise above $200,000 every year.
 DoveLewis works with all county shelters and complies with their protocols regarding stray animals.
 We receive minimal reimbursement for emergency stray care from the surrounding counties animal control agencies.

 - Prevent unnecessary suffering of all stray animals and wildlife which may include:

 backline 971 255 5990